Getting a New Hampshire Driver's License

 For the purpose of attending a public or private educational institution which has a regular faculty, curriculum and organized body of pupils or students in attendance and is enrolled in such education institution;

 For the purpose of engaging in lawful employment, occupational or business activity, and is engaged in such activity.

 The Director of Motor Vehicles may require any of the following:

 Social Security Number.

 Proof of previous vehicle operation in the foreign country or proof of completion of an approved driver education course acceptable to the Director.

-Driver licenses from another state in the US, Canada or France are transferrable without testing as long as the license is valid, or expired less than one year.
+Driver licenses from another state in the US, Canada or France are transferable without testing as long as the license is valid, or expired less than one year.
 If you are providing a license from your home country, you will be required to pass a full examination (vision, knowledge, and road tests) and provide a copy of your driving record/history from your home country within sixty (60) days of receiving your temporary license.

-If you are unable to get an official driving record from your home county, a police, criminal or insurance letter may be provided proving that your home country driver license is NOT under suspension.
+If you are unable to get an official driving record from your home county, police, criminal or insurance letter may be provided proving that your home country driver license is NOT under suspension.
 A notarized translation is required if these documents are not in English.
 Please note that an International Driving Permit is NOT acceptable for this requirement.

 Applicants who cannot provide a valid home country driver license or a valid US driver license, or under the age of 18, will be required to complete an approved New Hampshire Driver Education course.

 23 Hazen Drive